This post contains affiliate links for your convenience. View our full disclosure policy here.

+I think I have said this before but I absolutely love fall!
+I enjoy wearing scarves and boots, decorating, and also incorporating some seasonal learning fun into my classroom.
 Sometimes putting a seasonal twist on seemingly everyday learning activities can make them that much more engaging.
-These free fall printables give us practice with important learning concepts, while bringing in a bit of fall fun!
+These free fall printables give us practice with important math AND literacy skills while bringing in a bit of fall fun!

+First, I give my students the pumpkin page for them to color and cut out the pieces.
 After they color and cut the pumpkins, they begin to glue them in alphabetical order on the recording page.

 As we get faster at identifying our numbers and understanding quantity, we can start to put sets together.
 My kids absolutely love dice games, so I try to incorporate dice whenever I can!